LIVE IN A REAL-LIFE SMALL TOWN SETTING, HEAL AND UNLOCK SELF-AWARENESS OF TRUE POTENTIAL AND FIND SUCCESS AS AN EMERGING ADULT.

 For students with a high school diploma, Shenandoah University provides opportunities for attending school with the support from Calo Young Adults staff.
-Students without a diploma can enter Lord Fairfax Community College and simultaneously earn a GED.
-Other options include computer based educational programs and in some cases, coordination with a student’s home school.
+Other options include computer-based educational programs and in some cases, coordination with a student’s home school.

 Local College Opportunities

 Shenandoah University has grown considerably since 1875.
 It attracts students from throughout the region and across the globe.
 It offers more than 80 programs of study at the undergraduate, graduate, doctorate and professional levels at the main campus in Winchester, Va., Health Professions Building on the campus of the Winchester Medical Center and Northern Virginia Campus in Leesburg.
 Visit Website